johnramsden/docs/pages/linux/archlinux/archlinux_zfs_structure.md

 #### System Datasets

-I keep some datasets like ```cache``` datasets seperate to avoid having to snapshot and backup their data, and logs so they are always available.
-I also keep containers and VMs seperate.
+I keep some datasets like ```/var/cache```'s' dataset seperate to avoid having to snapshot and backup their data.
+I also keep ```/var/log``` 's' dataset seperate so the logs are always available as well as the datasets for my containers and VMs.

 {% highlight shell %}
 zfs create -o mountpoint=legacy ${SYS_ROOT}/${SYSTEM_NAME}/var/lib/systemd/coredump; \